cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 The code from the example repository is ready to be deployed.

 ### Dependency Tracking Using NPM
-The next step is to declare app dependencies.
+The next step is to declare application dependencies.
 Dependencies are tracked using [npm] and specified in a `package.json`-file in your project's root directory.

 Modify the dependencies section of the package.json file as shown below:

 [npm] depedencies